 See 1.
-(3) "Column: Practical tips for taking advantage of the TBT Agreement" in Chapter 11 "Standards and Conformity Assessment Systems", Part II for concrete discussions taking place at Committees, etc..
+(3) "Column: Practical tips for taking advantage of the TBT Agreement" in Chapter 11 "Standards and Conformity Assessment Systems", Part II for concrete discussions taking place at Committees, etc.

-(2) Trade Policy Review Mechanism (TPRM)
+2. Trade Policy Review Mechanism (TPRM)

 Annex 3 of the Agreement Establishing the WTO (Marrakesh Agreement) provides rules and procedures relating to the Trade Policy Review Mechanism (TPRM).
 This is a system for conducting periodic reviews on trade policies and measures of member countries based on the reports by the member countries under review and by the Secretariat at the Trade Policy Review Body (TPRB), consisting of all member countries.
 The original system had been in operation since 1989 (prior to the establishment of the WTO) as discussions in the GATT Council.
-Between 1995 and the end of 2014, a total of 398 reviews were conducted for 160 member countries.
-However, reviews have yet been conducted for newly acceded countries such as Russia, Ukraine and Laos, etc.
+Between 1995 and the end of 2017, a total of 467 reviews were conducted for 160 member countries.